waterloo-rocketry/rocketlib/doc/low_pass_filter.rst

    Calculates the sample frequency based on the time difference in milliseconds.

-   :param time_diff_ms: Time difference in milliseconds between samples
+   :param `double time_diff_ms`: Time difference in milliseconds between samples.
-   :return: The sample frequency in Hertz (Hz)
+   :return: The sample frequency in Hertz (Hz).
+   :rtype: double

 .. code-block:: c